top of page

 Sichuan Chicken

-Sichuan chicken is wonderfully savoury flavoured stir-fried dish, It has a unique characteristic of sichuan peppercorns, with the compliment of salty, hot spicy, and savoury flavours from the unique blend of Chinese chilli bean paste and with the hint of Shaoxing cooking wine ( Chinese cooking wine).
-This is one of my Chinese mouth-watering and flavourful dish.
-It is normally served dry rather than saucy paired with steam rice.
-It is perfect take-aways right in your own kitchen.
+Sichuan chicken is a wonderfully savory-flavored stir-fried dish.
+It has the unique characteristic of Sichuan peppercorns, complemented by salty, hot, spicy, and savory flavors from the unique blend of Chinese chili bean paste, with a hint of Shaoxing cooking wine (Chinese cooking wine).
+This is one of my mouth-watering and flavorful Chinese dishes.
+It is normally served dry rather than saucy, paired with steamed rice.
+It is the perfect takeaway right in your own kitchen.

-Before we start cooking, let me give you a little bit of background of my origin, If you haven't read my bio, so here's a short information, I am from Philippines, living in the UK.
-Chinese Cuisine has a massive influence in our cooking, you name it, from restaurants, dishes, the seasoning that most of our dishes used, food products to name a few like bean curd; we call it taho, bak choi that we call it petsay, and many more.
-And if you don't know this; Philippines has the oldest China Town in the world.
-The food there is something else, so if you are in Manila make sure to visit.
-Worth a stroll.
+Before we start cooking, let me give you a little bit of background about my origin.
+If you haven't read my bio, here's some short information: I am from the Philippines, living in the UK.
+Chinese cuisine has a massive influence on our cooking.
+You name it, from restaurants, dishes, the seasoning that most of our dishes use, to food products like bean curd, which we call taho, and bok choy, which we call petsay, and many more.
+And if you don't know this, the Philippines has the oldest Chinatown in the world.
+The food there is something else, so if you are in Manila, make sure to visit.
+It's worth a stroll.

-Chinese dishes are not really new to my palate, i grow up pretty much eating a lot of filipino versions of it.
-But, this dish i don't remember trying it when i was younger, or maybe because the ingredients are far more grown up palate sensitive.
-Anyway, the best way to describe this dish is; it is bold, pungent, spicy, and unique Sichuan pepper flavour.
-If you have tried this before, and you love it?
-I guarantee you, this recipe will definitely entice you to try.
+Chinese dishes are not really new to my palate.
+I grew up pretty much eating a lot of Filipino versions of them.
+But this dish, I don't remember trying it when I was younger, or maybe because the ingredients are far more grown-up palate sensitive.
+Anyway, the best way to describe this dish is that it is bold, pungent, spicy, and has a unique Sichuan pepper flavor.
+If you have tried this before and you love it, I guarantee you this recipe will definitely entice you to try it.

-I like my Sichuan dish to be a lil bit crispy , which is very different from take aways or restaurants , so I fry mine in few batches before stir frying it with the rest of the ingredients.
+I like my Sichuan dish to be a little bit crispy, which is very different from takeaways or restaurants, so I fry mine in a few batches before stir-frying it with the rest of the ingredients.
 I hope you enjoy this recipe as much as I do.
 Happy Cooking!

 What you need to get